variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 930 8th Avenue

-Grupo Presidio live on Friday, July 6th.
-Doors open at 8pm with a $5 Cover. $1 Margaritas from 8-9pm.
-18 and over event.
+No information provided.

 ### Lincoln Park Emporium

 822 8th Street

-No information provided.
+Lincoln Park Emporium will not have an event on Friday, August 3rd.

 ### Madison & Main Gallery

 927 16th Street

-Two shows in one with musical entertainment and a bike ride!
-The Madison and Main Gallery will host a public opening reception for BIKE SHOW 8 aka “Bikes on the Patio” and the Bicycle Art Show 2018.&nbsp; See all the bikes on display and meet the guest artists for the art show and member artists of the gallery at the opening reception on July 6th from 5-8pm.
-BIKE SHOW 8 aka “Bikes On The Patio” will feature bicycle enthusiasts and their bicycles on the patio during the reception.
-This show started 8 years ago as a “Fixed Gear” bicycle show and has evolved into an all bicycles welcomed event.
-Returning for a 4th year with his musical talents will be Mr. Joe Lee Parker with his “Ambient Live” set.
-This year they will introduce a “Tweed Run” to their Bike Show.
-There will be a short bike ride with riders dressed in “traditional British cycling attire”.
-They will ride to FRIDAY FEST and stop for photos at the Einstein mural and the Train Museum mural.
-This type of event began in 2009 in London and has spread globally.
-The ride will be led by Adam Davidson formally of the Greeley Revolution.
-The Bicycle Art Show 2018 brings Bicycle Art to the community, runs July 2nd-August 31st, and features guest artists and gallery members and their bicycle inspired creations.
+On First Friday, August 3, the Madison and Main Gallery will host an artist demonstration from 5:30 -7pm.
+Gregory Mayse will be sharing his painting techniques.
+This demonstration is open to the public and will be taking place at the Gallery located at 927 16th St. in Greeley.
+Bicycle Art Show 2018 is their 5th such show, bringing Bicycle Art to the community.
+This show which runs through August 31, features guest artists and gallery members and their bicycle inspired creations.
 The slate of guest artists are Felisha Brower, Stephanie Burchett, Nancy Condit, Gregory Mayse, Lori Ozzello, Joe Lee Parker, Colette Pitcher, Brittany Schmidt, Armando Silva, Sherise Talbott, Tangier Wright, and Ruth Wydeven.
-For more details about the show and the demonstration, call the Madison & Main Gallery at (970) 351-6201 or visit www.madisonandmaingallery.com.
-The Madison & Main Gallery is artist-owned and Gallery hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.
-All items in the gallery are for sale.
+The Madison & Main Gallery is an artists-owned gallery.
+Hours are 10 a.m. to 6 p.m.
+Monday through Friday and 10 a.m. to 4 p.m.
+Saturday.
+For more details about the show, call the Gallery at (970) 351-6201 or visit www.madisonandmaingallery.com

 ### Margie’s Java Joint

 931 16th Street

-Margie’s Java Joint will feature an all-women collaborative art show opening reception and market sale on Friday, July 6th.
+No information provided.

+### Mariposa Plants & Flowers

+801 8th Street, #110

+Mariposa Plants & Flowers will feature a Local Artist Pop-Up Show.
+Come check out and support local Greeley artists, enjoy refreshments, and enter to win an exclusive drawing.
+Don't miss out!

 ### Showcase Art Center

 1335 8th Avenue

-The Showcase Art Center will not be open for the July First Friday but they will be participating in the Madison & Main Gallery Bicycle Art Show 2018.
+No information provided.

 ### Syntax Spirits Distillery

 700 6th Street

-No First Friday event due to the fact that they are moving to their new location.
+No First Friday event due to the fact that they are still working on their new location.

 ### The Bean Plant Studio

 701 7th Street

-The Bean Plant Studio will not be open for the July First Friday.
+No information provided.

 ### The Blue Mug Coffee and Roastery